ecos-wtf/website/_posts/2021-03-10-ecos-isr-vsr.md

 jr k1                   ; jump and register to $k1
 {% endhighlight %}

-It's a perfect match for this piece of assembly from eCOS 2.0 source:
+It's a perfect match for this piece of assembly from eCos 2.0 source:

 {% highlight asm %}
 FUNC_START(other_vector)